-Join us Thursday July 20th, at Full Circle Farm!
+Join us Thursday July 20th, at Feast on the Farm !

 We are looking for 2017 Feast sponsors.
 Please contact Palmira Figueroa for more information.